fibelatti/photo-widget/README.md

 Features
 --------

-* 5 aspect ratios: square, tall, wide, original and fill widget
-* Customize your square widgets with 10 different shapes
-* Customize the rounded corners of your tall, wide or original widgets
-* Customize the opacity, offset and padding
-* Choose each photo or sync the widget with device folders
+* Choose photos individually or sync with device folders
-* Set an optional interval and have photos flip automatically
+* Set an interval or schedule to create a slideshow and switch photos automatically
-* Choose the tap action of each widget: none, view next photo, view in full screen or open another app
+* Your widgets are shortcuts — customize tap actions for each of your widgets, viewing your photos in full screen, opening an app or URL
+* Customizable borders, opacity, saturation, brightness, offset and padding to create your perfect home screen
+* 6 formats to choose from: Shapes, Square, Tall, Wide, Original and Fill
+* 28 different shapes

 About the project
 --------